 There has been relatively little improvement in pre-hospital therapy compared to the dramatic advances in therapy after arriving to the hospital.
 Our hypothesis is that the addition of a potent αIIbβ3 receptor antagonist administered intramuscularly (IM) via an autoinjector to standard oral aspirin in the pre-hospital therapy of patients with ST segment-elevated myocardial infarction (STEMI) will not only decrease early mortality, but will also decrease the development of congestive heart failure during the next 6-12 months.
 This hypothesis is based on evidence showing that therapy with other αIIbβ3 antagonists (along with aspirin) soon after symptom onset can abort the progression of thrombotic myocardial ischemia to irreversible cardiac damage and decrease mortality.
 Moreover, we expect a favorable safety profile since patients will neither be anticoagulated nor undergo arterial access in the pre-hospital setting, and the effects will wear off within 2-4 hours.

-Our specific aim is to obtain the pre-IND data needed to advance RUC-4, a novel αIIbβ3 antagonist, to human studies.
+Our specific aim is to obtain the pre-Investigational New Drug (IND) data needed to advance RUC-4, a novel αIIbβ3 antagonist, to human studies.
 RUC-4 was designed to be specific for αIIbβ3 and to have a unique mechanism of action that not only prevents ligand binding, but also prevents the conformational changes in the β3 subunit induced by current αIIbβ3 antagonists that have been implicated in causing thrombocytopenia and paradoxical receptor activation.
 RUC-4 was also designed to have high solubility so that the likely human dose can be administered by autoinjector.
 The current αIIbβ3 antagonists all must be administered intravenously, a major disadvantage for pre-hospital therapy.

 We currently have support from the NHLBI SMARTT program to produce RUC-4 to support the IND formulation and toxicology studies.
 The innovative aspects of this project include addressing an urgent unmet medical need, employing a novel compound with theoretical and practical advantages over current agents, proposing an innovative route of administration (IM) and method of delivery (via autoinjector), and proposing administration by Emergency Medical Service personnel in the pre-hospital setting.